 If a child is identified as having SEND, their progress will be closely monitored by their class teacher and the SENCo, as well as through normal monitoring processes (see Teaching and Learning Policy).
 Progress and attainment will be reported to parents/carers through informal reporting, such as a note in their reading diary or a phone call home, and through formal reporting, including the annual report.
-If a teacher has concerns about a child's learning they will discuss this with parents/carers and the SENCo as appropriate.
+If a teacher has concerns about a child's learning they will arrange to meet and discuss this with parents/carers and the SENCo as appropriate.

 If SEND needs are identified, parents/carers will be informed and will be invited to meet with the child's class teacher and the SENCo as appropriate, to discuss and plan provision for the child.
-Parents/carers will also be advised on ways they could help at home, and may be provided with resources where appropriate.
+Parents/carers will also be supported in ways they could help at home, and may be provided with resources which match those used in school where appropriate.
 Parents/carers are always welcome to arrange a meeting with the class teacher or SENCo to discuss any issues or concerns about work at home.
 There are also groups who provide support and information to parents/carers supporting children with additional needs.
 See the Local Authority Local Offer for more information.